 When considering the chemical structure, polysiloxane contains a backbone, having silicon and oxygen atoms in an alternating pattern.
 There are organic side groups attached to this backbone.
 We can make a wide variety of silicone materials by changing the chain lengths of polymer chains, by crosslinking, etc.

 The useful properties of silicone include low thermal conductivity, low toxicity, low chemical reactivity, ability to repel water, and, electrical insulation.
 The applications of this material include sealants, adhesives, lubricants, medicine, cooking utensils, and thermal and electrical insulation.

 What is the Difference Between RTV and Silicone?

-The key difference between RTV and silicone is that RTV is a general term for room temperature vulcanizing silicone, whereas silicone is a sulfur-containing polymer material.
-When considering the chemical structure, RTV silicone has crosslinks while normal silicone may or may not have cross links.
+The key difference between RTV and silicone is that RTV is a general term for room temperature vulcanizing silicone, whereas silicone is a polymer material having repeating units of siloxane.
+When considering the chemical structure, RTV silicone has crosslinks while normal silicone may or may not have cross-links.
 So, this is a structural difference between RTV and silicone.

 Moreover, the difference between RTV and silicone in terms of cost and usage is that the RTV silicone is more expensive; thus, its usage is limited.
 However, normal silicone is a low-cost product, so many people use silicone over RTV.